 The Conical Scan

-Figure 1: At conical scan the antenna traces a cone pattern around its central axis
+Figure 1: At the conical scan the antenna traces a cone pattern around its central axis

 You can generate a conical scan pattern, as shown in figure 1, by using a rotating feed driven by a motor in the housing at the rear of the dish.
 The axis of the radar lobe is made to sweep out a cone in space; the apex of this cone is, of course, at the radar transmitter antenna or reflector.

 At any given distance from the antenna, the path of the lobe axis is a circle.
-Within the useful range of the beam, the inner edge of the lobe always overlaps the axis of scan.
+Within the useful range of the beam, the inner edge of the lobe always overlaps the boresight axis.